Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction

-We plot $H(Y|X)+ \sigma Q^{-1}\paran{\alpha}/\sqrt{n}-\log_2 n/2n$ and drop the constant terms $O(1)/n$, which will diminish as $n$ grows.
-Note we use the base 2 for the logarithms in the experiments.
-A first observation is that there is a gap between conditional entropy (dashed line) and our bound, and the gap closes only slowly.
-Therefore, even for hundreds of samples, our bound provides a better guideline for the efficiency rate.
-We compared our bound with a transductive method in Figure \ref{fig:bonferroni_naive_tscp}.
-We used Bonferroni predictor as explained in \cite{Vovk2013-transductive-pred}, which converts per-sample $p$-values to $p$-value for transductive prediction - see Section \ref{supp:comparison} for the details of Bonferroni predictors.
-For these experiments, we chose 180 samples in the calibration set to create more granularity.
-As it can be seen, such Bonferroni prediction becomes inefficient as $n$ increases.
+\paragraph{Bonferroni correction vs. Transductive SCP.} We compared our method with other transductive methods in Figure \ref{fig:mnist_tscp_w_all}.
+We used the Bonferroni-corrected predictor as explained in \citet{Vovk2013-transductive-pred}; see Appendix \ref{supp:tcp_vovk} for the details.
+We have used Bonferroni-corrected \ac{SCP} \cite{Papadopoulos2002-hw} and \ac{APS} \cite{Romano2020-adaptive} for these experiments.
+First, note that Bonferroni prediction methods become inefficient quickly as $n$ increases.
 Particularly because the per-test confidence becomes more stringent.
 For example, for $\alpha=0.1$ and $n=20$, we need to have a confidence level of $0.005$ per sample.
-With limited calibration set size, this will soon get to the inefficient set prediction containing most labels.
-Note that our approximation can be loose for smaller $n$ because of the ignored constant terms and relaxing the assumption $\alpha + \rho/\sqrt{n}\sigma^3 + \Delta\in[0,1]$.
-In long term, the impact of these terms diminishes, and our approximate lower bound holds providing a better lower bound than the conditional entropy.
-We provide further numerical results in Appendix \ref{supp:experiments}.
+With a limited calibration set size, this quickly approaches the inefficient set prediction containing most labels.
+In contrast, our \ac{TSCP} method does not suffer from such a blow-up, and for $n<10$, it follows the theoretical bound.
+Since we are using a total of 180 samples in the calibration set, $n=10$ amounts to a transductive calibration set size of 18, which is quite small.
+This explains the similar, but still more graceful, blow up of \ac{TSCP} for larger $n$.
+Secondly, our approximation can be loose for smaller $n$ because of the ignored constant terms and relaxing the assumption $\alpha + \rho/\sqrt{n}\sigma^3 + \Delta\in[0,1]$.
+For larger $n$, the impact of these terms diminishes, and our approximate lower bound holds, providing a better lower bound than the conditional entropy.
+We have included a more extensive comparison of efficiency-coverage in Table \ref{tab:coverage_efficiency}, where \ac{TSCP} dominates the efficiency rate of almost all the existing Bonferroni-corrected schemes.
+Note that the effective calibration set size of \ac{TSCP} is $1/n$ of the Bonferroni corrected one, therefore, impacting the coverage.